pdlan/dustbin-deprecated/README.md

 dustbin
 =======

-a blog program uses recycled
+a blog program using recycled